Adrija-G/SecurePassMaster/README.md

 # CipherGen Password Utility 🛡️

 **CipherGen is a password utility Python program designed to generate and evaluate strong, secure passwords.**
-  - 1. It provides a user-friendly interface for generating random passwords with customizable complexity and evaluating the strength of existing passwords.
+  - It provides a user-friendly interface for generating random passwords with customizable complexity and evaluating the strength of existing passwords.
-  - 2. It also makes use of the **Isolated Forest algorithm** and performs **Vigenère Cipher** encryption on the password as an additional layer of security.📜🌐
+  - It also makes use of the **Isolated Forest algorithm** and performs **Vigenère Cipher** encryption on the password as an additional layer of security.📜🌐
-  - 3. The best part?
+  -The best part?
 You won't find this anywhere else on the Internet! 🌟🌟

 ## Features